 1950’s – 1990’s

-For most of the rest of the 20th Century the Hall was used as a popular dance hall for people from far and wide.
+For the remainder of the 20th Century the Hall was used as a popular dance venue for people from far and wide.
 In the 50s and 60s it was a popular folk dancing venue.
 Then from the 70s onwards it became popular for discos, gigs and concerts.
-DADS, the Dolgellau Amateur Dramatic Society performed at the hall; numerous public and political meetings were held there; political announcements such as Dafydd Elis Thomas’ election in 1974 were also declared from the old Hall.
-The first Sesiwn Fawr was held in Neuadd Idris in 1992.
+Drama festivals were also very popular events during the 60s and 70s and numerous public and political meetings were held in the hall as Dolgellau was the County Town of Merioneth.
+Some events of first Sesiwn Fawr were held in Neuadd Idris in 1992.

 Unfortunately the building fell into disuse and in August 2000 the last public event was held there, the aptly titled ‘Last Waltz’.
 Though the building was used for the filming of S4C TV movie Eldra, it was not publicly used again until Tŷ Siamas was opened in June 2007.